Add Some Pizzaz with these Highly Stylized and Visually Stimulating VFX

 Prism

-The BCC Prism filter can be used to simulate the photographic effect of chromatic aberration, where a bad lens can create prismatic color fringing along edges of contrast within the image.
+Use Prism to simulate the photographic effect of chromatic aberration.
+To explain, it occurs when a damaged lens creates prismatic color fringing along edges of contrast within the image.

-The filter can also be used to create wipe or blur effects, and includes controls for image rotation along 2 points of one axis within the image, which with some settings leads to a pleasant twisting blurred effect.
+In addition, use Prism to create wipe or blur effects.
+Prism includes controls for image rotation along 2 points of one axis within the image, leaving a pleasant twisting blurred effect.

 This filter uses OpenGL to benefit from hardware acceleration.
 All of the processing is done by the GPU of the graphics card instead of the CPU, which greatly improves performance while working with these filters within the host system and significantly reduces render times.